I34 (Acetazolamide extended release 500 mg)

 Pill imprint I34 has been identified as Acetazolamide extended release 500 mg.

-Acetazolamide is used in the treatment of pseudotumor cerebri; mountain sickness / altitude sickness; glaucoma; edema; hydrocephalus (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
+Acetazolamide is used in the treatment of pseudotumor cerebri; mountain sickness / altitude sickness; glaucoma; edema; epilepsy (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
 Risk cannot be ruled out during pregnancy.
-Acetazolamide 500 mg is not subject to the Controlled Substances Act.
+Acetazolamide 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg

 - Prescription only

 Carbonic anhydrase inhibitors